-- Develop, approve, and monitor a dashboard of key performance and QI indicators compared to organizational goals and industry benchmarks. - Oversee and evaluate the effectiveness of AAH's Performance Improvement and Quality Plans. - Review reports from other sub-committees and, if acceptable, forward for review at the next scheduled HCQC. - Reviewing plan and delegate corrective plans regarding negative variances and serious errors. - Oversee compliance with NCQA accreditation standards. - Make recommendations to the HCQC on all matters related to: - Quality of Care, Patient Safety, and Member/Provider Experience - Performance Measurement - Preventive services including: - Seniors and Persons with Disability (SPD) - Members with chronic conditions - Medi-Cal Expansion (MCE) members.
+- Develop, approve, and monitor a dashboard of key performance and QIHE indicators compared to organizational goals and industry benchmarks. - Oversee and evaluate the effectiveness of AAH's performance improvement and quality activities. - Review reports from other sub-committees and, if acceptable, forward them for review at the next scheduled QIHEC. - Review plan and delegate corrective plans regarding negative variances and serious errors. - · Oversee compliance with NCQA accreditation standards. - Make recommendations to the QIHEC on all matters related to: - o Quality of Care, Patient Safety, and Member/Provider Experience. - o Performance Measurement. - o Preventive services including: - Seniors and Persons with Disability (SPD) - Members with chronic conditions - Medi-Cal Expansion (MCE) members.